ellaism/ellaism.org/_docs/install.md

 {% include toc %}

 We have three clients available you can use to connect to the Ellaism network.
-You can also use MyEtherWallet and MetaMask to interact with the network.
+You can also use MyEtherWallet, MyCrypto and MetaMask to interact with the network.

 ## Parity Full Node